molina1991/python-zeep-adv/README.md

 ```

-This was developed for a specific usage and this code should not be used for other puposes has it.
+This was developed for a specific usage and this code should not be used (has it) for other puposes.
 (or at your own risks ;) )